mvollrath/pytest-nogarbage/README.rst

 * You intend to run a program with garbage collection disabled in production.
 * You wish to verify elimination of garbage collection overhead produced by frequently called functions.

+This tool is not for finding memory leaks; even if your code produces no garbage, native call-ins can still leak memory.
+Garbage in CPython is specifically circular references between Python objects.

+If you are interested in optimizing CPython garbage collection or unsure of the difference between garbage and memory leaks, the `gc docs`_ and `CPython Garbage Collection devguide`_ are excellent resources.

 Requirements
 ------------